sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

  * Reason 1: The widget is in a parent element that is narrower than the widget width, breaking the widget contents into multiple lines.
     - Try to update the Widget Position.
     - Try to update the Right and Left Margin values.
 Higher margin values move the widget farther from the adjacent element, and negative margin values move the widget closer to the adjacent element in the applicable direction.
- * Reason 2: The widget is in the correct position, but the selected Widget Text exceeds the widget's default maximum width.
+ * Reason 2: The widget is in the correct position, but the selected Widget Message exceeds the widget's default maximum width.
     - Try to update the Maximum Width values.

 ### <a id="issue-7"></a>Issue 7: My widget does not contrast well with the theme of the webpage.